jhentleanamong/scraping-spider/README.md

 # Scraping Spider

-## Introduction

-Scraping Spider is a web scraping API application designed to simplify the process of extracting data from websites, offering a RESTful API interface that allows users to specify the target URL and parameters for scraping.
+A web scraping API application designed to simplify the process of extracting data from websites, offering a RESTful API interface that allows users to specify the target URL and parameters for scraping.

 ## Built With